4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 • Have variety on hand – older adults may have different preferences from day to day, so these boxes will allow you to have a variety of activities to offer.

-• Take a break – these games can be played solo by your older adult so you can take a short break.
+• Take a break – your older adult can play these games solo so that you can take a short break.

 Benefits for friends and family